martinjlowm/wow-ts-decl/docs/README.tpl.md

-# TypeScript declarations for the World of Warcraft LUA API
+# TypeScript types for the World of Warcraft LUA API

 Typesafe API declarations for developers that seek a laid-back AddOn developer experience.